Tales of Wells Fargo: Production

 Nat Holt was the producer of Tales of Wells Fargo.
 It initially was broadcast on Mondays from 8:30 to 9 p.m.
 Eastern Time.
 Pall Mall and General Foods were the sponsors.

 Leslie H. Martinson directed the first 2 episodes, which were written by N.B.
 Stone Jr. and Dwight Newton respectively.
 Other directors over the show's 6 seasons included Sidney Salkow, Earl Bellamy, Lewis R. Foster, William Witney, George Waggner and R.G.
 Springsteen.
 Co-creator Frank Gruber wrote several episodes, including one co-written by L. Ron Hubbard.
 Other notable writers included novelist Louis L'Amour (who provided story ideas scripted by others), Cyril Hume, Mark Hanna, Steve Fisher and Sam Peckinpah.

 Critical response

-A review of the series's first episode in the trade publication Variety described the show as "strictly formula, with none of the characterization or human values that have embellished the better class of TV westerns to date."
+A review of the series' first episode in the trade publication Variety described the show as "strictly formula, with none of the characterization or human values that have embellished the better class of TV westerns to date."
 It said that Robertson seemed "authoritative enough" in his role but compared the overall product to the lesser of two films in a double feature.
 In summary the review said that the show was better suited for syndication because "network exposure implies the willingness to depart from the routine."